How We’ll Work Together

 - Tuesday, Wednesday, and Thursday are my client work days.
 They are 100% devoted to working on whatever client projects I have going at the moment.
 This means that if something isn’t sent until midday Thursday, the earliest I can get to it will be the next Tuesday, unless there’s a rush fee involved.

-- For example, let’s say we already have an established working relationship and I know to expect the topics from you.
+- Example: we already have an established working relationship and I know to expect the topics from you.
 You let me know on Thursday that I’ll have topics the following Monday, and I receive them as planned.
 I’ll likely have the articles to you by end of day the following Thursday.

 - However, if I don’t know to expect the topics, I can’t plan ahead for that writing in my week, which lengthens the turnaround time.

 - Invoices are sent through Harvest and you have the option of either paying through Paypal or paying via credit/debit card (securely processed through Stripe).
-If your accounting systems allow for it to be paid on time, we can also do direct deposit, especially if we have an ongoing project of at least 90 days.
+We can also do direct deposit, especially if we have an ongoing project of at least 90 days.

 - All invoices are net 7.
 If you opt to pay via Paypal e-check, the due date includes the processing time (2-4 business days on average, which means the invoice needs to be paid within 1-2 business days of receipt to be on time).

 - I don’t accept checks with new clients.
-Once we’ve established a working relationship of at least 90 days and all payments have been prompt, we can discuss that as an option.
+Once we’ve established a working relationship of at least 90 days and all payments have been prompt, we can revisit that as an option.

 I’m happy to work with retainer clients, where we have an ongoing arrangement of X articles (or Y words, or Z edited words, or any combination of the above) delivered monthly for a flat fee.
 The pricing is going to depend on your needs, your industry, the length of the articles, and so on.